Software testing – Quality assurance assignments – Software development - Business Intelligence (BI)

 Passwerk's ambitions are certainly not purely financial/economic.
 The motivation of our model is to employ as many people with autism as possible within the regular labour market.
 We are doing everything we can to increase this number.

 Passwerk has now built collaborative relationships with more than 190 clients.
 Our portfolio consists of a wide range of companies and organisations.
-Approximately 50% of our consultants work in the federal or Flemish government sector.
+Approximately 50% of our consultants work in the federal, Flemish, Brussels or Walloon government sector.

 Berchem / Brussel / Hasselt / Roeselare